toddledev/documentation/docs/05-the-editor/04-element-tree/index.md

 :::

 ::: tip
-Hold the `Alt` key while dropping a dragged element to copy it instead of moving it.
+Hold the [kbd]Alt[kbd] key while dropping a dragged element to copy it instead of moving it.
 :::

 ## Context menu